 Introduction and Background

 Many of the most stark similarities and differences between Mars and Earth are exceptionally manifested in their polar regions.
 Mars and Earth have large polar caps composed of water ice that interact with their atmospheres and record changes in each planet’s climate over time [Byrne, 2009].
 They both undergo cyclic variations in their orbital and rotational parameters that have an effect on their climate, and which govern the global distribution of ice, directly shaping the climatic record in the stratigraphy of the ice caps.
 However, the terrestrial climate system is more complex than its Martian counterpart, because Earth has a much thicker atmosphere, oceans and biological activity, giving it a host of surface-climate interactions that Mars lacks.
 Mars on the other hand, has massive seasonal caps of carbon dioxide ice that condense out about a quarter of its atmosphere at each pole during winter.
-In addition the orbital cycles that Mars experiences are much more extreme than Earth’s [Laskar et al., 2004a], which could mean that stratigraphic climate signals driven by these extreme changes could be stronger and more easily detectable on Mars than on Earth.
+In addition, the orbital changes that Mars experiences are much more extreme than Earth’s [Laskar et al., 2004a], which could mean that stratigraphic climate signals driven by these extreme changes are stronger and more easily detectable on Mars than on Earth.

-These many similarities and contrasts between both planets that are so readily apparent in the polar regions, make the poles of Mars an ideal subject of study in order to learn about the planet’s climate and its interactions with the surface, and to compare the geological processes that have shaped the recent geological history of Mars to those that have shaped Earth’s.
+These many similarities and contrasts between both planets that are so readily apparent in the polar regions make the poles of Mars an ideal subject of study in order to learn about the planet’s climate and its interactions with the surface and to compare the geological processes that have shaped the recent geological history of Mars to those that have shaped Earth’s.

 The Martian polar deposits that we observe today, known as Planum Boreum in the north and Planum Australe in the South (Figure 1.1), are composed of a number of distinct units that respond to changes in climate on different timescales [Byrne, 2009].
-As their name suggests, the seasonal ice caps exist only during the winter season at each pole, so their behavior is connected to short-scale climate on present-day Mars.
+As their name suggests, the seasonal ice caps exist only during the winter season at each pole, so their behavior is connected to climate on present-day Mars.
 The north and south polar residual caps (NPRC and SPRC) are relatively stable features on timescales of centuries, but spacecraft imaging of these units has observed interannual changes in their morphology that are affected by, and constrain the Martian climate on similar timescales.
-The North and South Polar Layered Deposits (NPLD and SPLD), which make up the bulk of the Martian polar ice content, are kilometer-thick dome-like structures of dusty water ice deposited in layers over timescales of a few million years (NPLD) to possibly a few hundred million years (SPLD).
+The North and South Polar Layered Deposits (NPLD and SPLD), which make up the bulk of the Martian polar ice content, are kilometer-thick dome-like structures of dusty water ice deposited in layers over timescales of a few million years (NPLD) to possibly a few tens million years (SPLD).
 These deposits record in their stratigraphy longer-scale climate variations in a way similar to their terrestrial analogs in Greenland and Antarctica [Hinnov, 2013].

-Ever since the first explorations of the Martian polar regions [Murray et al., 1972], researchers hypothesized that periodic variations in the solar irradiation of the poles due to cyclic changes in the orbital (eccentricity, argument of perihelion [Murray et al., 1973]) and rotational (obliquity [Ward, 1973]) parameters of the planet have a profound effect on the Martian climate; on Earth, these orbitally-driven climate variations are known as Milankovitch cycles.
-Nevertheless, a definitive connection between these periodicities and historical climate changes expressed in the polar stratigraphy remains to be established, although recent exploratory missions and advances in analysis techniques have made significant advances in this regard.
+Ever since the first explorations of the Martian polar regions [Murray et al., 1972], researchers hypothesized that periodic variations in the solar irradiation of the poles due to cyclic changes in the orbital (eccentricity, argument of perihelion [Murray et al., 1973]) and rotational (obliquity [Ward, 1973]) parameters of the planet have a profound effect on the Martian climate.
+On Earth, these orbitally-driven climate variations are known as Milankovitch cycles.
+However, a definitive connection between these periodicities and historical climate changes expressed in martian polar stratigraphy remains to be established, although recent exploratory missions and advances in analysis techniques have made significant advances in this regard.